skeletonlabs/skeleton/.changeset/empty-trees-fetch.md

 "@skeletonlabs/skeleton": patch
 ---

-bugfix: fixed focusTrap escaping hidden inputs
+bugfix: Resolved an issue that allowed focusTrap to escape hidden inputs